Spirent/iTest-assets/Libraries/DUTs/Community/di_alu/README.md

 Argument | Description
 ------------ | -------------
-interface | Interface for which status (up/down) is required.
-Not the VPLS interface.. but the main interface.
+interface | Interface for which status (up/down) is required.<br>Not the VPLS interface.. but the main interface.
 ### get_interface_port_link_state

 Argument | Description